joeynmt/joeynmt/README.md

 ## Usage
 Models are specified in configuration files, in simple [YAML](http://yaml.org/) format.
 You can find examples in the `configs` directory.
+`default.yaml` contains a detailed explanation of configuration options.

 ## Documentation
 Read [the docs](https://joeynmt.readthedocs.io).